rameshkannan0078/ecommerce__website/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Technologies Used
-React.js: A JavaScript library for building user interfaces.
+React.js: A JavaScript library for building user interfaces.<br>
 Tailwind CSS: A utility-first CSS framework for building modern designs.

 ## Available Scripts